 Sign up to learn how you can get involved!

 At NDWA, we’re taking action to stop harassment in the workplace for all domestic workers.
 We're working with employers, lawmakers, and advocates all over the country to:

 Close legal loopholes so that workplace harassment and abuse is illegal in every workplace – no exceptions.

 Make it simple and safe for domestic workers to report abuse and file complaints.

 Provide culturally appropriate resources and funding for domestic workers who make complaints.

-Educate employers – change starts at home (and with all of us).
+Educate employers – change starts at home.
 If you employ a domestic worker, let her know her rights.
 Ask her if she feels safe and respected.
 Listen to her.
 Believe her.